 A 20-Year Look: US stocks & 60/40 with trend following (2004–2024)

-To illustrate trend following’s impact on portfolios, let’s compare the stocks to a 60/40 mix with portfolios that incorporate trend following.
-The most recent 20-year period (2004–2024) experienced major market events like the Tech Bust, the Global Financial Crisis, and the extraordinary bull run that followed.
+To illustrate trend following’s impact on portfolios, let’s compare our 100% Stocks and 60/40 mix with portfolios that incorporate trend following.
+The most recent 20-year period (2004–2024) did not include the Tech Bust itself but captured the strong market recovery from it, as well as the Global Financial Crisis and the extraordinary bull run that followed.

 In both cases, we see improvements to the portfolio in all of the ways we want.
 Adding trend following: